AAP confident of improved show in Goa Lok Sabha seats

 Panaji, Apr 04: The Aam Aadmi Party (AAP), which drew a blank in the 2017 Goa Assembly polls, is now trying its luck in the upcoming Lok Sabha elections in the state where it has fielded its candidates on both the parliamentary seats.

-The task would not be easy for the Arvind Kejriwal-led party as it faces a tough challenge from the ruling BJP and the opposition Congress in the coastal state.
+The task would not be easy for the Arvind Kejriwal-led party as it faces a tough challenge from the ruling Bharatiya Janata Party (BJP) and the opposition Congress in the coastal state.

 However, AAP's South Goa Lok Sabha seat nominee Elvis Gomes, a former bureaucrat, said he was confident that people will vote for his party this time.